Bring the Integration Trailblazer Mindset to Your Organization

 For example, think about that moment when you want a snack and you realize you don't have any more popcorn in the house.
 Imagine you can press an Order More Popcorn button right on your microwave oven.
 You may not have this capability on your microwave now.
 But it’s not hard to imagine it in the near future.
 That microwave will become one of the many things on the IoT that is connected-in-context.

 But before any Trailblazer creates that customer experience, they have to know something about the power of APIs, how they enable these sorts of rich purpose-built and personalized experiences, and how APIs enable parts of the customer experience to be outsourced in the same way that a car manufacturer outsources the majority of the parts in its cars.
+And with the help of citizen integration tools like MuleSoft Composer, many Trailblazers are empowered to build their own integration and customer experiences with clicks.

 This can very well be the start of your journey to understand and use connectivity as well as APIs to transform your business.
 Or, if you’re ready to move on to build great solutions, this can be a refresher.
 Wherever you are in this journey, know that you’re blazing trails in the Fourth Industrial Revolution when you take this integration mindset back to your company and work toward true digital transformation.